-The Columba Hotel, originally built in 1881, is located in the heart of Inverness, with enviable views of the River Ness and Inverness Castle.
-Recently refurbished, the hotel provides a splendid location in Inverness from which to explore the city and surrounding area.
-Guests can enjoy all the modern comforts one would expect from a 4 star hotel, coupled with the priceless style and tradition of a Victorian building.
-Given the Columba's town centre location, you will be ideally positioned to discover the many attractions that are literally on your doorstep.
-Along the River Ness you will discover the Inverness Museum and Art Gallery, celebrating all that is Invernessian.
-Black Isle Wildlife Park is only 15 minutes away.
-Not to mention the numerous Whisky Distilleries in the area!
+The Columba Hotel was originally constructed in 1881 in the heart of Inverness, with excellent views of the River Ness and Inverness Castle.
+Carefully refurbished, the hotel provides guests a splendid base from which to explore Inverness and surrounding area, with all the modern comforts one would expect from a 4-star hotel, coupled with the historic style of a Victorian building.
+Nearby attractions include the Inverness Museum and Art Gallery, the Black Isle Wildlife Park, and various Irish Whisky Distilleries!

 All Guestrooms Feature:

 - Complimentary Wi-Fi Internet Access